Maatrika-P/Weather-Forecast-CLI/README.md

 ## Credits :clap:

 - Powered by Bing API for geocoding and OpenWeatherMap API for weather data.
-- AI assistance provided by GitHub Copilot.
+- AI assistance provided by GitHub Copilot!

 ## Contributions and feedback are welcome! 🙌